conradkoh/biblestudy/apps/word-for-word/README.md

-# Word for Word Bible App
+# Bible with Friends Bible App

 A React Native Bible study application built with Expo.